Our Areas of Expertise

 Allyship is a Critical Component of Inclusive Leadership

-Allyship is a concept that has been leveraged in social advocacy communities for years, and is now increasingly being embraced to build more inclusive workplace cultures.
-This is a must teach and learn area for leaders because it targets inequities and systemic change.
+Allyship is a concept that has been leveraged in social advocacy communities for years and is now increasingly being embraced by leaders to build more inclusive workplace cultures.
+This is a must teach and learn area for executive leadership teams because it targets inequities in talent management and systemic change.

-At bci, we have developed an approach to teaching allyship that is highly impactful — particularly for leaders and team members who are looking for more advanced and nuanced behavioral change strategies to be more inclusive.
+At bci, we have developed an approach to teaching allyship that is highly impactful for fostering inclusion and belonging – particularly for leaders and team members who are looking for more advanced and nuanced behavioral change strategies to be more inclusive.

-Our allyship training takes our foundational diversity programming to the next level, by digging deeper into concepts of equity, power, privilege, supremacy, anti-racism and more.
-In a very concrete way, we break down the “how” of supporting professionals from equity-seeking communities by targeting systemic change through programming delivered with an equity lens.
-Topics we cover in our training include:
+Our allyship training for executive leaders and their teams takes our foundational DEI training to the next level, by digging deeper into concepts of equity, power, privilege, anti-oppression, and more.
+In a very concrete way, we break down how to be an ally by providing highly practical tools and strategies.
+Topics we cover in our allyship training include:

 Practical strategies for applying an allyship lens to team interactions and talent management